-Importing plant material
+Importing plant material from Domestic locations (USA)

 - Be free of pests, diseases, and noxious weeds.